Robin Vos withdraws subpoenas issued by Michael Gableman's election review

 Gableman in March proposed that the Legislature consider decertifying the results of the election but later backed off on that in a private memo to Vos, in which the former justice acknowledged the idea is a "practical impossibility."
 Decertification cannot happen under state law or the U.S. Constitution.

-Vos fired Gableman three days after the longtime GOP lawmaker narrowly avoided being unseated by longshot candidate Adam Steen, who was endorsed by both Trump and Gableman.
+Vos fired Gableman three days after the longtime GOP lawmaker narrowly avoided being unseated in a primary election by longshot candidate Adam Steen, who was endorsed by both Trump and Gableman.
 Steen plans to run against Vos as a write-in candidate in the Nov.
 8 election.

 Coverage of Michael Gableman and the 2020 elections investigation